 Codependents, by nature of their addiction to people, substances, or compulsive processes, lose touch with their innate self.
 This drains their vitality and can become a source of depression.
 Denial, the hallmark of addiction, and guilt can also lead to depression.
 Codependents deny their feelings and needs.
 They also deny problems and abuse and try to control things that they can’t, which add to feelings of hopelessness about their life circumstances.

 Other codependent symptoms, such as shame, intimacy issues, and lack of assertiveness and autonomy contribute to chronic depression.
 Internalized shame from abuse or emotional abandonment in childhood causes low self-esteem and can lead to depression.
 Untreated, the stages of codependency worsen over time, and feelings of hopelessness and despair deepen.

 Codependency and depression can be caused by growing up in a dysfunctional family that’s marked by abuse, control, conflict, emotional abandonment, divorce, or illness.
 The Ace Study demonstrated that adverse childhood experiences lead to chronic depression in adulthood.
 All subjects with a score of five or more were taking anti-depressants fifty years later.
 Other causes of dysthymia are isolation, stress, and lack of social support.
 (Research shows that people in abusive relationships aren’t likely to disclose it.)

 Psychotherapy is the treatment of choice.
 It is more effective when combined with antidepressant medication.
-Cognitive therapy has been shown to be effective be eliminating negative thinking to prevent recurrence of depressive symptoms.
+Research shows that women suffer from depression much more than men, and are more likely to seek therapy and get medication.
+Cognitive therapy has been shown to be effective be eliminating negative thinking to prevent the recurrence of depressive symptoms.
 It may mean healing trauma and PTSD from prior abuse.

 ©Darlene Lancer 2015